yakimka/picodi/new_docs/introduction/index.rst

 Introduction
 ############

 Welcome to Picodi!
 This guide will introduce you to the core concepts of Dependency Injection (DI) and how Picodi helps you apply them in your Python projects.

 *****************************
 What is Dependency Injection?
 *****************************

-Dependency Injection is a design pattern used to achieve Inversion of Control (IoC) between classes and their dependencies.
+Dependency Injection is a design pattern used to achieve Inversion of Control (IoC) between components and their dependencies.
 Instead of an object creating its own dependencies (the objects it needs to function), these dependencies are "injected" from an external source.

 **Why use DI?**

 *   **Decoupling:** Objects don't need to know how to create their dependencies.
     This reduces coupling between components, making the system more modular.
-*   **Testability:** Dependencies can be easily replaced with mock objects during testing, allowing for isolated unit tests.
+*   **Testability:** Dependencies can be easily replaced with mock objects during testing, allowing for isolated tests.
 *   **Flexibility & Maintainability:** It's easier to change or configure dependencies without modifying the objects that use them.
 Code becomes cleaner and easier to manage.

 **Example without DI:**